kibetAmon/Django-REST-API/README.md

 We'd also create a serializer for the _person_ in the **serializers.py** file in the _person_ folder.
 A Serializer allows us to convert complex data types to native python data types and then convert back to JSON or XML.

+So that we can create, read, edit, and delete people, let's establish CRUD endpoints for our person.
+Remember the brief introduction to REST API?